BrandonCorey/js_139/Conditional_Req.md

 ### main.js ###
 This module imports four functions from two modules.
 We have an `addGrade` function that lets us add a grade to our report gard, a `removeGrade` that removes the most recent grade we added, a `bestGrade` that returns our highest grade on the report card, and a `worstGrade` function that returns the lowest grade.

-The report card does not live in this file, so the only way to manipulate it is using the `addGrade` and `removeGrade` functions.
+The report card does not live in this file, and the only way to manipulate it is using the `addGrade` and `removeGrade` functions.
+This provides us an interface that must be used to operate on the report card.
+We also have functions that must be used to provide us data about the highest and lowest grades within the report card.

 ```javascript
 // main.js
 const { addGrade, removeGrade } = require('./report_card.js');